nhsconnect/national-authentication/pages/Introduction/Intro_Identitymanagement.md

 sidebar: overview_sidebar
 permalink: Intro_Identitymanagement.html
 toc: true
-summary: A brief introduction to Identity management Service within NHS Identity Service.
+summary: A brief introduction to Identity management Service
 ---

-NHS Identity’s Identity Management service provides a comprehensive and secure way to manage the complete identity life cycle of the users and services across all kinds of devices.
-NHS Identity Management service offers the below advantages:
+The Identity Management service provides a comprehensive and secure way to manage the complete identity life cycle of the users and services across all kinds of devices.
+The NHS Identity Management service offers the below advantages:

 > * Web scale architecture that is proven to support millions of identities, provisioning thousands of identities per second with high availability.
-> * Visualize identity relationships through NHS Identity's Identity Management, management console.
+> * Visualize identity relationships through NHS Identity's management console.
 > * Audit events and monitor login and registrations, identity relationships, system health and more.
 > * Digital identity to registered devices, Role based provisioning, synchronization and reconciliation which allows users to safely move between devices and services.
 > * Manage constantly changing digital relationships including user to user, user to thing, thing to thing, and more through intuitive admin UI and end-user dashboards.